yepes/neovim-config/README.md

 ## Installation

-Just clone this repo into your home's directery .config/nvim
+Just clone this repo into your home's directory ~.config